Empire Mine State Historic Park: History

 Bourn reacquired control of the Empire Mine in 1896, forming the Empire Mines and Investment Co.
 In 1897, he commissioned Willis Polk to design the "Cottage", using waste rock from the mine.
 The "Cottage" included a greenhouse, gardens, fountains and a reflecting pool.
 Between 1898 and 1905, a clubhouse with tennis courts, bowling alley and squash courts were built nearby.

 The Empire Mine installed a cyanide plant in 1910, which was an easier gold recovery process than chlorination.
 In 1915, Bourn acquired the Pennsylvania Mining Co., and the Work Your Own Diggings Co., neighboring mines, which gave the Empire Mines and Investment Co. access to the Pennsylvania vein.
 The North Star also had some rights to that vein, but both companies compromised and made an adjustment.

-In 1928, at the recommendation of Fred Searls of Nevada City, Newmont Mining Corp. purchased the Empire Mine from Bourn.
+In 1928, at the recommendation of Fred Searls of Nevada City, Newmont purchased the Empire Mine from Bourn.
 Newmont also purchased the North Star Mine, resulting in Empire-Star Mines, Ltd. The business was managed by Fred Nobs and later by Jack Mann.

 Gold mines were defined as "nonessential industry to the war effort" by the War Production Board of the US Government on 8 October 1942, which shut down operations until 30 June 1945.
 After the war, a shortage of skilled miners forced the suspension of operations below the 4,600-foot level by 1951.

 By the 1950s inflation costs for gold mining were leaving the operation unprofitable.
 In 1956 a crippling miners' strike over falling wages ended operations.
 Ellsworth Bennett, a 1910 graduate of the Mackay School of Mines in Reno was the last "Cap'n" (Superintendent) of the Empire, and the only person from management allowed across the picket line (the miners' lives depended on his engineering skills and they worked as a team).
 Bennett oversaw the closing of the Empire on May 28, 1957, when the last Cornish water pumps were shut and removed.
 In its final year of operation in 1956, the Empire Mine had reached an incline depth of 11007 ft.

 In 1974 California State Parks purchased the Empire Mine surface property for $1.25 million ($ million today), to create a state historic park.
 The state park now contains 853 acre, including forested backcountry.
 Newmont Mining retained the mineral rights to the Empire Mine, and 47 acres, if they decide to reopen the Empire Star Mines.